-We also acknowledge our supervisor's Mr. Prince Kusi and Mr. Clement Oppong for their untiring effort to make this work a special package.
-Our profound gratitude goes to them for their fatherly love, professional advice, constructive criticisms and suggestions and guidance throughout the work.
+We also acknowledge our supervisor, Rev. AddaeBaah for his untiring effort to make this work a special package.
+Our profound gratitude goes to him for his fatherly love, professional advice, constructive criticisms and suggestions and guidance throughout the work.
 Papa, we are most grateful.

-Special thanks to the Famers at Offinso Municipality for their warm welcome and contributions towards this project work.
-We also say thank you to the staff of the Rural Bank in the Offinso Municipality thus Atuasikan, Offinso and Nwabiagya Rural bank staff for their piece of work they contributed to making this project work and to our dear parents for their resources they spent in bringing us this far.
+Special thanks to Mr. Eric Appiadjei for his contribution, Mrs. Hannah TwumBarimah(Asante Akyem Rural Bank Manager) for the piece of work she contributed to making this project work and to our dear parents for their resources they spent in bringing us this far.